Satellite downlink scheduling problem: A case study: Introduction

 This paper deals with the downlink scheduling portion of the mission planning operations of Canada's Earth observing SAR satellite, RADARSAT-2.
 We assume that image acquisition schedule is given and not to be changed.
 This is consistent with existing policies and practices.

 Recently, there is a steady increase in demand for RADARSAT-2 imagery.
 Thus any improvements in image downlink operations would improve the efficiency of the RADARSAT-2 mission and this is the primary motivation behind this study.
+We have addressed only downlink scheduling problem because in this satellite mission the image acquisition scheduling is performed directly by the customers and it is ruled by the customer priorities.
+The customers have direct access to an image scene ordering tools, and they select and order particular scenes (at particular time) based on their area of interest.
+An order from a high-priority customer is always given priority.
+If such an order generates cancellations of previously submitted orders, the affected low-priority customers are alerted to repeat their ordering procedure.

+It is not always possible to schedule downlinks for all the images.
+If some image could not be downlinked by the deadline assigned of the order, the satellite operations centre revises the image acquisition plan by removing that image.
+Customers affected by such cancellations are alerted to place new orders.

-Currently used downlink scheduling process exploits a greedy-like algorithm~\cite{greedy-like} followed by human intervention whenever necessary.
+Currently used downlink scheduling process exploits a greedy-like algorithm \cite{greedy-like} followed by human intervention whenever necessary.
 We explored local search heuristics and metaheuristics to improve the efficiency of the downlink scheduling.
 Our experimental study on real-world problem instances has shown that the proposed techniques significantly improved downlink throughput and schedule quality.

 The satellite image downlink scheduling problem and its variations have been studied by many authors.
-Some of these works were focused on case studies for specific satellites~\cite{z4,our-chapter} whereas others are more general purpose in nature~\cite{a2,a3,a4,a5,a6,a9,z3,z5,a11}.
-Literature from machine scheduling~\cite{b1,a13} and resource-constrained project scheduling~\cite{rcpsp} are also relevant in solving the satellite image downlink scheduling problem (SIDSP)\@.
+Some of these works were focused on case studies for specific satellites or space missions~\cite{z4,donati2011,our-chapter} whereas others are more general purpose in nature~\cite{a4,a2,a5,a6,a3,a9,z3,z5,a11}.
+Literature from machine scheduling~\cite{b1,a13,Sterna2011,Sawik2010} and resource-constrained project scheduling~\cite{rcpsp,rcpsp-application} are also relevant in solving the satellite image downlink scheduling problem (SIDSP)\@.
 However, each mission planning problem has its own restrictions and properties that can be exploited.
-Special care is needed to make sure that such restrictions are handled adequately which sometimes changes the inherent combinatorial structure of the problem significantly.
+For example, some studies consider single satellite problems while others deal with satellite constellations.
+Special care is needed to make sure that the restrictions are handled adequately which sometimes changes the inherent combinatorial structure of the problem significantly.
 Thus, investigating case studies of special SIDSPs are interesting and relevant as established in this study, although existing literature on the SIDSP considerably influenced our work.

 The paper is organised as follows.
 Section~\ref{sec:practicalProblem} describes the real-world problem, and Section~\ref{sec:problem} introduces its mathematical model as well as various notations and definitions.
 Sections~\ref{sec:dev_algorithm} and~\ref{sec:ScheduleGenerator} deal with our heuristic algorithms.
 Data analysis and test instances are reported in Section~\ref{sec:testbed} followed by computational results in Section~\ref{sec:results} and concluding remarks in Section~\ref{sec:conclusion}.